OpenTermsArchive/opentermsarchive.org/content/publications/dsa-transparency-reports-tiktok-silent-correction-tests-implementing-regulation/index.md

 #### 2. Rely on an independent archive instead of linking to the platforms

 Transparency documents on the [Commission’s page](https://digital-strategy.ec.europa.eu/en/policies/dsa-brings-transparency) are only links to the platforms’ download pages.
 This is a missed opportunity for official archival of critical transparency documents and makes the regulator trust the regulated with compliance evidence.
-The Commission is already using Open Terms Archive for its [Digital Services Terms and Conditions Database](https://platform-contracts.digital-strategy.ec.europa.eu), it would make sense to expand usage to collect risk reports as well.
+The Commission is already using Open Terms Archive for its [Digital Services Terms and Conditions Database](https://platform-contracts.digital-strategy.ec.europa.eu), it would make sense to expand usage to collect risk and transparency reports as well by contributing to this open collection.

 #### 3. Fund civil society organisations on which DSA enforcement relies